mrozycki/space-lang/README.md

 Yes, the entire above piece of code is a valid program.

 You can find more example in the [test_code](test_code/) directory.

-**Note:** the Mandelbrot program does not currently work, as floating point numbers are not supported.
-All the other programs should work without issues.

 Building and running